mink0/dopy/README.md

 ```
 NB: You could use some advanced bash scripting like this:
 `env.reomte('git describe --tags $(git rev-parse origin/master)'`

+NB: If you want to run the commands **in serial** (command will be run at the next server only when it will finish at the previous server) you could use: `env.ssh.execSeries`.

 All ssh-specific options are grouped in `options.ssh` object.